Mauro Ranallo: Television and radio hosting career

 In 2006, he was lead news anchor for the Canadian combat sports channel The Fight Network and featured on "Fight Network Radio" through Sirius Hardcore Sports Radio Channel 98.
 From January 2009 until 2011, he hosted The MMA Show weekly on The Score and the show was also available as a podcast.
 Ranallo was also one of three analysts on The Score's show Right After Wrestling, now called Aftermath, which airs after The Score's airing of WWE SmackDown and the replay of WWE Raw.

 On March 9, 2016, in a press release, AXS TV announced that Ranallo would be joining Inside MMA as Bas Rutten's co-host starting March 25.
 The show ended on September 30, 2016.

 In other media

 Ranallo appears in the 2010 documentary Bret Hart: Survival of the Hitman, where he is interviewed about Bret Hart's career.

 A documentary about Ranallo entitled Bipolar Rock 'N Roller aired May 25, 2018 on Showtime.
 The film "explores Ranallo’s career, including his work on the two biggest pay-per-view events in television history, and his relentless pursuit of a childhood dream despite seemingly insurmountable odds" and exposes Ranallo's daily struggle living with bipolar affective disorder.

+Ranallo voiced himself in the Dame vs Chavez fight from the Rocky movie Creed III.